c-o-pr/ddrescue-helper/README.md

 - COPY a file to another file.

-SCAN reads `<source>` to build the bad block MAP and rate-log without saving device data so you can run REPORT, PLOT, and ZAP.

-COPY saves the data on `<source>` at `<destination>`.
 COPY is destructive to data on `<destination>`.
-Basic consistency checks are performed to avoid some common hazards.

-`-M`: is passed to ddrescue as the "re-trim" option.
+`-M` is passed to `GNU ddrescue` as the "re-trim" option.
 This marks all failed blocks as untrimmed, causing them to be retried.

-`-X`: During SCAN, `ddrescue` scraping is disabled by default to save some time getting block list for use with REPORTS.
-For COPY, scraping is enabled by default to recover as much data as possible.
+> [!NOTE]
+> COPY/SCAN be stopped with ^C, then resumed by re-running the helper command.
+>

-Scraping explanation: By default. `ddrescue` uses large reads to speed copy progress.
-When it gets a read-error it marks the large area as an error and continues to obtain as much as fast as possible.
-A subsequent read pass "trims" the large read area from its leading and trailing edges down to the bad blocks.
-In a third pass, it "scrapes" each block in the trimmed area to collect as much data as possible leaving a preview MAP of bad blocks.
-If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and not worth the effort because files can be large relative to the bad region, and ZAP will test each block. `-X` enables `ddrescue` scraping for SCAN, to try to refine the resolution of small files affected by blocks.
+> About "scraping": By default. `GNU ddrescue` uses large reads to speed copy progress.
+When it gets a read-error it marks a large area as an error and continues to to copy further data as fast as possible.
+A subsequent read pass "trims" the large read area from its leading and trailing edges down to the an extent bounded by unreadable blocks.
+In a third "scrape" pass, each block in the trimmed extent is read to collect as much data as possible.
+If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and maybe not worth the time because affected files can be large relative to the trimmed extent (REPORT) and ZAP will read test each block in any extent.
 See the GNU ddrescue manual.

-> [!NOTE]
-> COPY/SCAN be stopped with ^C, then resumed by re-running the same helper command.

 ### 3 REPORT affected files, PLOT performance and ZAP blocks